Sevin Rosen Funds

 Series A in 2008

-Invodo, Inc. operates an online video management platform that specializes in providing product-centric video and visual content for retailers and manufacturers.
-Founded in 2007 and headquartered in Austin, Texas, with a studio in Plano, Invodo offers services such as video production, photography, 3D imagery, and interactive experiences aimed at enhancing product launches and content marketing.
-The platform is designed to improve sales conversion rates, attract traffic through search engine optimization and social media, and reduce return rates for major retailers and brands.
-Invodo's proprietary processes and tools enable it to deliver measurable results, making it a valuable partner for businesses looking to effectively engage and convert online shoppers.
-As of 2018, Invodo operates as a subsidiary of Industrial Color, Inc.
+Invodo, Inc. is an online video management platform based in Austin, Texas, with a studio in Plano, Texas.
+Founded in 2007, the company specializes in creating product-centric video and visual content tailored for retailers and manufacturers.
+Invodo provides a variety of services, including video production, photography, 3D imagery, and interactive experiences, aimed at enhancing product launches and content marketing efforts.
+The platform is designed to improve sales conversion rates, attract traffic through search engine optimization and social media, and minimize product returns for its clients, which include major retailers and brands.
+Invodo employs proprietary processes and tools to facilitate effective cross-channel video distribution and performance measurement, ultimately helping businesses convert online shoppers into buyers.
+As of March 2018, Invodo operates as a subsidiary of Industrial Color, Inc.

 Vidyo